AEKEYS/Regression_CourseProject/README.md

 par(mar=c(4,4,1,1), oma=c(1,1,1,1), mfrow=c(1,1))
 ```

  +  Our first attempt models MPG as a function of weight and transmission.
-It finds no appreciable difference between fuel efficiency loss per 1000 pound weight increase between automatics and manuals (automatics lose -5.35 MPG/1000 pounds whereas manuals lose -5.38).
-This suggests weight alone is a more important factor on fuel efficiency than transmission.
-However, this model is dropped because transmission types are not evenly represented at all weight values (automatics are clustered at the heavier end), so linear relationship is might be dubious.
+Controlling for weight, the transmission type is not a significant contributor to variation in fuel efficiency (p-value of transmission coefficient is high at 0.988).
+However, this model is dropped because transmission types are not evenly represented at all weight values (automatics are clustered at the heavier end), so linear relationships might be dubious.

 ```r